 Management research to provide operational advice on improving quality, reducing costs and eliminating disparities.

-Despite advances in dialysis-related technology and documented improvements in many processes of care over the last decade, chronic dialysis patients in the US continue to have poor outcomes compared to other industrialized nations.
+Despite advances in dialysis-related technology and documented improvements in many processes of care over the last decade, chronic dialysis patients in the U.S. continue to have poor outcomes compared to other industrialized nations.
 Evidence suggests that infection control guidelines are not uniformly practiced in U.S. dialysis facilities.
 In 2007, 12 percent of U.S. dialysis patients were hospitalized due to septicemia, and 16 percent of all deaths were attributable to an infectious cause.
 Many of these infections are preventable through the use of evidence-based infection control practices.